Accelerating Multimodal Large Language Models via Dynamic Visual-Token Exit and the Empirical Findings: Introduction

-Motivated by these observations, we propose a simple yet effective method for improving MLLMs' efficiency in this paper, termed \emph{dynamic visual-token exit} (DyVTE) as depicted in Fig.\ref{fig2:Framework}.
-In particular, we apply lightweight hyper-networks to perceive text token status and decide the removal of all visual tokens, thereby improving efficiency and speeding up inference.
-Compared with previous efforts like \emph{visual token pruning} \cite{ToMe, FastV}, we study the efficiency issue of MLLMs from a new perspective, \emph{i.e.}, perceiving the learning status of text tokens about multimodal reasoning rather than evaluating the redundancy of specific visual tokens.
-Moreover, these two strategies are orthogonal and can work collaboratively, as proven in our experiments.
-In addition, DyVTE also greatly differs from common \emph{dynamic early exiting} methods \cite{ee-llm, AdaInfer, tang2023you, ghodrati2021frameexit}, which often refers to a inference break, \emph{i.e.}, skipping the rest layers for a direct prediction.
-In contrast, text tokens will continue to transform in DyVTE, which better meets our empirical findings.
+Motivated by these observations, we propose a novel and effective method to improve MLLMs' efficiency, termed \emph{\textbf{dy}namic \textbf{v}isual-\textbf{t}oken \textbf{e}xit} (DyVTE).
+In particular, we apply lightweight hyper-networks to perceive text token status and then dynamically decide the exit of all visual tokens, thereby speeding up inference.
+As discussed above, DyVTE mainly focuses on the overall contribution of all visual tokens during multimodal inference, which is orthogonal but collaborative to token-wise solutions like \emph{token pruning} \cite{FastV, kong2022spvit, FitPrune}.
+In our experiments, we show that these two paradigms can be easily combined to boost the efficiency of MLLMs.
+In addition, DyVTE also differs from previous \emph{dynamic early exiting} methods \cite{fei2022deecap, ghodrati2021frameexit, tang2023you}, which often refer to an inference break \emph{i.e.}, skipping rest layers for direct predictions.
+In contrast, text tokens continue to transform in DyVTE, which better meets our empirical findings.
+Moreover, we also introduce an efficient training regime for DyVTE independent to the global gradient computation of MLLMs, achieving effective and dynamic visual-token exit with very cheap training expenditure.

-To validate DyVTE, we apply it to a set of advanced MLLMs with varying scales, including LLaVA-1.5 \cite{llava-1.5}, VILA \cite{VILA}, Eagle \cite{EAGLE} and InternVL \cite{InternVL1}, on a bunch of widely-used VL and MLLM benchmarks \cite{vqav2, gqa, textvqa, pope, mme, mm-vet}.
-The experimental results show that our DyVTE can greatly reduce the computation overhead of MLLMs, while still maintaining their competitive performance on various benchmarks.
-For instance, our DyVTE reduces the computation overhead of LLaVA-1.5 by up to 45.7\% without significant performance drops.
-Moreover, DyVTE is fully compatible with the widely used \emph{Flash Attention} \cite{dao2022flashattention} and some visual token pruning methods like FastV\cite{FastV}.
+To validate DyVTE, we apply it to a set of advanced MLLMs with varying scales, including LLaVA-1.5 \cite{llava-1.5}, VILA \cite{VILA}, EAGLE \cite{EAGLE} and InternVL \cite{InternVL1}, and conduct experiments on a bunch of widely-used VL and MLLM benchmarks \cite{mme, vqav2, gqa, pope, textvqa,mm-vet}.
+The experimental results show that our DyVTE can greatly reduce the computation overhead of MLLMs, while retaining their competitive performance on various benchmarks.
+For instance, our DyVTE reduces the computation overhead of LLaVA-1.5 by up to 45.7\% without performance drop.
+When combined with token pruning methods like FastV \cite{FastV}, DyVTE can help LLaVA-1.5 reduce up to 51.5\% computation with only 0.7\% performance drop on average.